On this page:

 Repair

 I started the obvious repairs.
 The driving cord had snapped.
 I removed the front to get to the tuning mechanism.
-I made a cord of 440mm according to the manual.
-Giving it 3 turns round the tuning know shaft, it fitted.
+Following the manual, I made a cord of 440mm.
+Giving it 3 turns round the shaft of the tuning knob, it fitted.

-One of the resistors in the output divider was burned.
-Its resistance was too high.
+One of the resistors in the output divider was burned and its resistance had increased.
 I replaced it by 2 precision resistors in parallel, to get the right value of 680Ω.
-When I measured its value and the other resistors, I noticed that the output meter moved only with the ohmmeter leads in one orientation, not when I swapped the leads.
-So I checked the four rectifier diodes of the output meter and indeed: one of the OA70 germanium diodes was interrupted.
-I replaced the defective diode and tested the meter.
-Was OK now.
+When I measured its value and the other resistors, I noticed that the output meter moved only with the ohmmeter leads in one direction, not when I swapped the leads.
+It has a bridge rectifier so it should react to both polarities of the ohmmeter.
+One of the four OA70 germanium diodes was indeed interrupted.
+I replaced the defective diode and tested the meter again.
+It was OK now.

 Then I unsoldered the leads to the power supply electrolytic capacitors to reform and test them.
-This is necessary because there is a voltage divider (R49+R50) parallel to the + voltage to bias the heaters of the valves.
-Philips did this to avoid cathode-heater breakdown.
+There is a voltage divider (R49+R50) parallel to the + voltage that is connected to the heaters of the valves, to reduce cathode-heater voltage.
 The voltage divider varies from version to version but it is there in all GM2317 versions.
-Anyway, its presence in the circuit would disturb my leakage current measurements so I temporarily removed it.
+Anyway, its presence in the circuit would disturb my leakage current measurements so I temporarily disconnected it.
 There was another difference from the original schematic: the series resistor R34 was 2k7, not 4k7.
 This would increase the power supply voltage for the pre-amplifier valves.
 It was clear that this was original because the ink dots on the solder joints were still in place.
 The electrolytic capacitors were good after an hour.
 I also reformed the output capacitor (a 50+50μF electrolytic like the power supply capacitor) and saw it was good up to 220V but above that its leakage current increased.
 This was enough for its function so I left it.

 A view from the bottom after repairs.